Ideal for Winter Season

 Enjoy a warm welcome and a freshly prepared lunch on board by your personal five-star crew.
 Saint Martin (Saint Maarten) is a decadent blend of two distinctive personalities, the French side exhibits lavish elegance, historic buildings, white sand beaches, some nice boutiques and sporting facilities.
 The Dutch-hued St. Maarten delivers red-hot casinos and vibrant nightlife, and a bustling duty-free shopping center...the choice is yours.
 After a few cocktails onboard, head to Anguilla to end the afternoon and anchor there for the night at Rendez-Vous Bay.

 - Day 2

 With thirty-three exceptional powdery white beaches, seven marine parks, mouth-watering cuisine, and contemporary international style, Anguilla offers you a plethora of choices.
-Alternatively, if its scuba diving you’re interested in, the island of Saba is so untouched it’s magical.

 - Day 3

 Wake up and admire the authentic beauty of Saba, watch the tall cliffs of red, pink and brown rise vertically from the sea and awe at the houses sitting perched in seemingly impossible positions on the edges of precipices.

 Also known as “the Unspoiled Queen” due to its unique ecology, Saba is one of the top five destinations in the world to scuba dive.
 After a relaxed morning onboard, spend the afternoon diving down and witnessing the remarkable marine life below the water line.
 The island of Saba is so untouched it’s magical and with very few hotels and virtually no built-up areas, it is one of the Caribbean’s best-kept secrets.
 Enjoy a divine meal onboard your private yacht charter prepared by your five-star chef and dine alfresco under the warm starry sky for a truly memorable evening.